Nereh/cellular-automata-sandbox/README.md

 ## Notes
 - Currently, we generate a unique output for every possible neighborhood combination.
 This can explode rather quickly so be careful getting this too high

+## Future Features
+- Allow user to create their own rules